 On the liquidation day (also known as clearing), each bank in the system has to pay its debts in accordance with the following three principles of bankruptcy law (see, e.g., \citep{eisenberg2001systemic}): i) \emph{absolute priority}, i.e., banks with sufficient assets pay their liabilities in full, ii) \emph{limited liability}, i.e., banks with insufficient assets to pay their liabilities are in default and pay all of their assets to lenders, subject to default costs, and iii) \emph{proportionality}, i.e., in case of default, payments to lenders are made in proportion to the respective liability.
 Payments that satisfy the above properties are called \emph{clearing payments} and (perhaps surprisingly) these payments are not uniquely defined for a given financial system.
 However, maximal clearing payments, i.e., ones that point-wise maximize all corresponding payments, are known to exist and can be efficiently computed \citep{rogers2013failure}.

-The total liquidity of a financial system is measured by the sum of payments made at clearing, and is a natural metric for the well-being of the system.
+\pk{Importantly, banks that are in default after clearing cannot fully repay their liabilities, which can trigger a cascading effect on the network and lead to a collapse of the financial system.
+Previous work has considered several systemic risk measures (see, e.g., ~\citep{chen2013axiomatic,kromer2016systemic,feinstein2017measures}), in an attempt to quantify the risk of default contagion.} \mk{In this paper, we consider the total liquidity of a financial system, i.e. the sum of payments made at clearing, as a natural metric for the well-being of the system~\citep{lee2013systemic,dong2021some}}.